What is Brand Equity Model?

 With the evolving marketing strategies, the most common factor was that customers became the center of all strategies.
 Companies soon realized that the customer is the king, and they can flourish only when the customer is happy.
 The customer can be made happy by offering unique and quality products that in turn, build a strong brand.
 When customers are able to identify the brand, they start connections and slowly build a strong bond with better-performing products.
 All this comes under brand building exercise, which ultimately increases brand equity for the company.

 Brand equity models have been designed and prepared by various researchers to study and understand consumer behavior.
-Brand equity models have proved to be a tool that helps in diagnosis and to predict the strength of a brand.
+Brand equity models have proved to be a tool that helps in the diagnosis and to predict the strength of a brand.

 In today’s world of the internet, there is a huge amount of data that is available about consumers.
 But not many know how to convert the data into information that can be used to understand consumers and their needs.
-The brand equity model helps to know the most important components of consumer behavior and also helps to eliminate the unnecessary noise from the data.
+The brand equity model helps to know the most important components of consumer behavior and also helps to eliminate unnecessary noise from the data.

 Ultimately the focus of every brand equity model is to increase the brand equity of an organization.